Skip to content

 Available on paid plans only

+Teams offers a fair bit more than Zoom where chat functionality is concerned.
+Zoom chat, while totally passable, is a bit more basic when you compare it to Teams.
 For example, there's a Teams chat feature called loop components that allows you to create meeting action item lists in the chat window while you're in a meeting.
 You can add due dates and trigger notifications to the relevant people in the team chat, so everyone involved can see progress through the tasks.

 Loop components in Teams

-Because Teams is meant to integrate into the day-to-day of running an organization, it also includes above-and-beyond features like 1 TB of space (per user) to store company documentation, even on a Basic plan.
+Because Teams is meant to integrate into the day-to-day of running an organization, it includes above-and-beyond features like 1 TB of space (per user) to store company documentation, even on a Basic plan.
 (Zoom only offers 5-10 GB unless you're on an Enterprise plan, which comes with unlimited storage.)
 Teams also comes with a Wiki, where you can store all your company's process documentation, so it's available to access anywhere.
 This just isn't the kind of thing Zoom is designed to do.

 Zoom is better for external meetings; Teams is better for internal meetings

 It's beyond easy for external participants to join a Zoom meeting from anywhere on any device—all you need is a link.
 This makes it a great option if you host a lot of meetings, large or small, with people outside your organization.
-The frictionless experience for the people you're inviting to chat will be a win for both of you.
+The frictionless experience for the people you're inviting will be a win for both of you.

 External calls navigation in Teams

 You need the Teams app to access a meeting on your phone or tablet, and you need to be on Microsoft Edge or Chrome to join via the web.
 It's not the end of the world, but it's a little more restrictive.
-And let's be honest—when's the last time someone from another organization invited you to chat and sent you a Teams link?
-Didn't think so.

 Zoom is also much stronger when it comes to using video conferencing for marketing and business growth.
-The ability to stream meetings to social media is available on the basic Zoom meeting package—that's indicative of where Zoom's strengths lie.
-It even has a whole separate package just for running webinars and events.
-While webinar hosting is available on Teams Business Standard, it's more of a side option.
-The focus of Teams is internal and isn't meant to attract a new audience.
+The ability to stream meetings to social media is available even on the basic Zoom meeting package—that's indicative of where Zoom's strengths lie.
+It even has a whole separate package just for running webinars and events, as well as packages designed for customer experience teams and sales teams—and a meeting scheduler that gives tools like Calendly a run for their money.

 You can do a whole load of great things with the features, like catch up on missed content if you arrive late to a meeting.
 Ask the bot questions like "What have I missed?" or "Was my name mentioned?" and you'll get a quick answer.
 There's also a setting to auto-generate summaries after every meeting and email them out to all invitees, so you know what went on even if you didn't make the meeting.

-Both tools offer AI-powered live captioning during meetings, and multi-language captioning on Business plans.
+Both tools offer AI-powered live captioning during meetings and multi-language captioning on Business plans.
 You can also automatically generate meeting transcripts with chapter highlights, so you can easily jump to the part of the meeting you're interested in.
 They're basically like built-in AI meeting assistants.

 Zoom and Teams are both solidly integrated with other apps, so you can connect each of them to your existing tech stack pretty easily.

-Zapier is the leader in workflow automation—integrating with 6,000+ apps from partners like Google, Salesforce, and Microsoft.
+Zapier is the leader in workflow automation—integrating with thousands of apps from partners like Google, Salesforce, and Microsoft.
 Use interfaces, data tables, and logic to build secure, automated systems for your business-critical workflows across your organization's technology stack.
 Learn more.

 Plus, Teams has a really tight integration with other Microsoft 365 apps, so if you're a OneDrive or OneNote user, for example, those types of integrations will be more seamless and built into the user experience for you in Teams.

-Teams vs. Zoom: The verdict
+Teams vs. Zoom: Which should you use?

 And as for the cost: both apps have free plans that get the job done, but when you go beyond that and start paying for these apps, it's really like comparing apples to oranges since they're designed to do totally different things.